-All illegal drugs are prohibited on Baker College property, even those drugs for medicinal purposes based on federal law regulations.
-Any paraphernalia related to drugs will be seized and, pending an investigation, may result in disciplinary action, up to and, including dismissal from the halls and/ or expulsion from the College.
+All illegal drugs are prohibited on Baker College property, even drugs that are legal in the state of Michigan, but which remain classified as illegal drugs under federal law and regulations.
+Any paraphernalia related to drugs will be seized and, pending an investigation, may result in disciplinary action, up to and, including dismissal from the halls and/or expulsion from the College.
 If the responsible student is not able to be determined, all individuals in the room at the time of the violation will be held responsible.
 Use of any substance for the purpose of altering an individual's state of mind will be considered inappropriate and may result in disciplinary action, up to and, including dismissal from the halls and/or expulsion from the College.